 We put on our 3D glasses and were ready for the experience, which, my son loved.

 The Bournville Experience

-Here we had the chance to understand more about the Bournville village and the values of John Cadbury, who was a Quaker.
+Next, we visited the Cadbury World Bournville Experience.
+Furthermore, here we had the chance to understand more about the Bournville village and the values of John Cadbury, who was a Quaker.

 We saw some Cadbury products from the past, including Star Wars chocolate tubes.

 Overall, there were a lot more things to see and do than I initially thought, with an abundance of interactive activities.
 We were all happy that we finally got the chance to visit Cadbury World.
-It was a place that all of us wanted to come to and having the option of a relaxed SEN session makes the experience more inviting and accessible to us as a family.
+Lastly, it was a place that all of us wanted to come to and having the option of a relaxed SEN session makes the experience more inviting and accessible to us as a family.

 *This post is for educational and informational purposes and is based on personal experience.
 I received no payment or any other commission for this post.

 Fan of Chocolate?
 Why not check my post on another chocolate business: Chocolate With a Social Cause: Harry Specters.